Ada-Developers-Academy/independent-ai-topics/working-with-openai/setting-up-ai-apis-postman.md

 Now that we have our API keys and tested them, let's look at how to try out AI API calls in Postman

 Our goals for this lesson are to:
-- Set up an environment in Postman with which to practice making some AI API requests
+- Set up an environment in Postman to handle authentication for our AI API requests
 - Make our first request to an AI API.

 ## AI APIs and Postman